 George Square

 George Square is Glasgow’s main square.
-It was established in 1781.
-The square was named after King George III.
-George Square has a number of statues that make the square very famous.
-These are dedicated to Robert Burns, James Watt, William Gladstone, Queen Victoria, and Sir Walter Scott.
+It was established in 1781 and named after King George III.
+George Square has a number of famous statues, dedicated to Robert Burns, James Watt, William Gladstone, Queen Victoria, and Sir Walter Scott.

-George Square is located right at the center of the city.
+George Square is located right in the centre of the city.
 The square is the focus of Glasgow’s urban life.
 To the east side of the square, you can find Glasgow City Chambers along the square.

 The square can be reached by walking along some of the city centre’s principal streets.
 You can also take the Glasgow City Tour bus.
 George Square is the end point of the bust tour.
 So, if you take the bus from any point, you will end up at the square.

 The square is a common meeting place for residents and tourists alike.
-So exploring Glasgow would never be complete without paying a visit to George Square.
+Exploring Glasgow would never be complete without a visit to George Square.

 Glasgow City Chambers